-We start a new series of entries aimed at seeing how to interact with different programs through their API from an application in NET6 written in C#.
+We are starting a new series of posts aimed at learning how to interact with different programs through their API from a NET6 application written in C#.

-Within the field of IoT, it is often necessary to combine or access different programs within a gadget that initiates communication.
-For example, we could place a sensor connected to an ESP32 and, at a certain moment, generate a report in a Word file, print it, save it in a database, or send it by email, for example.
+In the field of IoT, it is often necessary to combine or access different programs within a device that initiates the communication.
+For example, we could place a sensor connected to an ESP32 and, at a certain moment, generate a report in a Word file, print it, save it to a database, or send it by email.

-This integration capability is one of the features that has traditionally been strongest in a Windows operating system.
-For this, there are different mechanisms such as the COM or ActiveX object model or more recently the .NET environment.
+This integration capability is one of the features that has traditionally been strongest in the Windows operating system.
+For this purpose, there are different mechanisms such as the COM or ActiveX object model, or more recently the .NET environment.

-Being able to interact with a program through its API does not mean that it is the best possible option.
+Being able to interact with a program through its API does not mean it is the best possible option.
 In fact, in general, it should be the last option to choose.
-On many occasions, it is avoidable by approaching the project differently.
-However, in many cases, it is a project requirement.
+In many cases, it can be avoided by approaching the project differently.
+However, it is often a project requirement.

-In any case, in this series we are going to see how to interact with different programs through their API, from a NET6 application written in C#.
-We are going to start with Microsoft Word, well known by all.
+In any case, in this series we will see how to work with different programs through their API, from a NET6 application written in C#.
+We will start with Microsoft Word, well-known to everyone.

-Logically, being an application of Microsoft itself, as we will see the integration with .NET is very good.
-In addition, the structure and API that Microsoft offers for its applications, such as Word, is excellent.
+Logically, as it is a Microsoft application, as we will see the integration with .NET is very good.
+Furthermore, the structure and API that Microsoft offers for its applications, like Word, is excellent.

-For this example, first of all we will create a simple NET6 console application.
+For this example, first we will create a simple NET6 console application.
 Next, we must add references to the Microsoft Word assemblies.

-To do this, click on “Tools” and select “References” in the drop-down menu.
-Here we choose “Add references” and select “COM Component Libraries”, in the “COM Components” tab.
+To do this, click on “Tools” and select “References” in the dropdown menu.
+Here we choose “Add References” and select “COM Libraries” in the “COM Components” tab.

-We add “Microsoft Word xx.0 Object Library” to the list of components, where xx represents the version of Microsoft Word installed on your computer.
+Add “Microsoft Word xx.0 Object Library” to the list of components, where xx represents the version of Microsoft Word you have installed on your computer.

 using Microsoft.Office.Interop;